HotWheelzCodez/HotWheelzCodez/README.md

 ---

 ### 🌐 My Projects
+- **[Green Vault Accounting](https://greenvaultaccounting.com)** - An all-in-one business management and accounting platform build to make tracking and viewing your business simple for business owners, and complex enough for accounts to use in combination with the business owner.
 - **[Green Vault](https://github.com/HotWheelzCodez/GreenVault)** - A desktop application made in C++ with Raylib (for the frontend) and a Java HTTP server for the backend.
 It was made for the 2025 Washington State FBLA competition.
 - **[RubyParticleSimulation](https://github.com/HotWheelzCodez/RubyParticleSimulation/)** - A program written in Ruby using Raylib which simulates particles that are attracted to the mouse position, and allows you to configure the program output, as well as rendering it to a video
 - **[find-your-recipe](https://github.com/HotWheelzCodez/find-your-recipe)** - A web-app I made for a Tradeshow for my school, it got 2nd place and I learned a lot about API's and how to use React.